Samsung/tizen-docs/docs/application/tizen-studio/release-notes/3-7-release-notes.md

 - Certificate Manager
   - The security of the Tizen certificates has been enhanced by adding support for SHA512 encryption.

-### Fixed Bugs

-- The issue of the Tizen Native unit test applications not getting installed on the emulator has been fixed.

 ### Known Issues

 - Tizen Studio